An interesting aspect of Business Intelligence is the fact that there

 This is a configuration that helps organizations

-.
+compete on analytics.
 Integrated, subject oriented, cleansed data

 that is taken out of data warehouses / marts are fed into